Back to Blog

 Despite the short-term market volatility, I remain very bullish on AI and the broader compute theme over the long term.
 This conviction is largely inspired by a concept from Jensen Huang, the CEO of Nvidia, who frames it simply: compute equals GDP.
 The idea is that as computing power grows, economic output grows with it.
 AI is the current accelerator of that equation.

 This is also why I sold my ETFs and moved into individual stocks that benefit from this trend.
+That said, if you prefer a more hands-off approach, there are plenty of ways to invest without picking individual stocks.
 What gives me confidence is not just the theory.
 It is the actual spending.
 The major hyperscalers, Google, Amazon, and Microsoft, are collectively deploying hundreds of billions of dollars into AI infrastructure.
 These are not speculative startups making promises.
 These are the most profitable companies in the world making massive capital commitments because they see the demand firsthand.

 When companies of that scale are spending at that level, it tells you something about where the world is heading.
 I want to be positioned on the right side of that trend, which is why I continue to hold and add to positions that benefit from the growth in AI infrastructure and compute demand.